Locomotive Descriptions and Phases - EMD/GMD GP28, GP35

 A 1,800 horsepower, non-turbocharged (Roots-blown) version, the GP28, was also produced as a replacement for the GP18.
 It had two exhaust stacks (in place of a single turbocharger stack) and two 48" radiator fans (in place of two 48" fans flanking a 36" fan) but otherwise looked the same as the GP35 and followed the same phase evolution.
 Only a few dozen were built as the railroads were already well-supplied with earlier GP7 through GP18 units.
 Six axle versions, the SD28 and SD35, were built concurrently.

 The GP35 sold well, with more than 1,300 built by the end of 1965.
 However, the increase in horsepower came at a price.
 The 2,500 horsepower rating pushed the limits of a traditional DC generator, and the resulting electrical system, with sixteen stages of transition using four field shunting contactors for each traction motor, proved complex and unreliable.
-The 567 engine was also nearing its horsepower limit with technology of the time, having nearly doubled from the 1,350 hp of the FT in 1939.
+The 567 engine, while still reliable, was nonetheless nearing its horsepower limit with technology of the time, having nearly doubled from the 1,350 hp of the FT in 1939.
 In 1965, EMD built a test bed on a GP35 frame (EMDX 433A) that introduced an alternator-rectifier electrical system and new 645-series engine, addressing two of the major shortcomings of the GP35.
 In 1966, less than three years after the GP35 began production, these improvements led to the its replacement by the GP40.

 By 2000, few GP35's remained in service in their original form.
 However, from the 1980s onward, many were rebuilt either in kind or modified and redesignated as GP38 or GP39 variations.
 In the process, most rebuilds received substantial revisions to the electrical system and had the engine retrofitted with 645-series power assemblies, and as a result many remain in service today.

 EMD GP28, GP35 Phases